caltechlibrary/baler/README.md

 ## Introduction

 The URLs of hyperlinks inside Markdown files may be invalid for any number of reasons: the author might make typographical errors, or the link destinations might disappear over time, or other reasons.
-Manually testing links on a regular basis for validity is laborious and error-prone – this is clearly a case where automation is best.
-That is where Baler comes in.
+Manually testing the validity of links on a regular basis is laborious and error-prone – this is clearly a case where automation is best.
+That's where Baler comes in.

 Baler (<em><ins><b>ba</b></ins>d <ins><b>l</b></ins>ink report<ins><b>er</b></ins></em>) is a [GitHub Action](https://docs.github.com/actions) for automatically testing the links inside Markdown files in your repository, then filing issue reports when problems are found.
-It is by no means the first or only GitHub Action for this purpose.
+It's by no means the first or only GitHub Action for this purpose.
 Baler aims to be different from the others through its simplicity, the use of a different link checker approach, and its informative issue reports.

 ## Installation